Have you ever wondered about the flavor of cumin? Indeed, without a touch of spices, like cumin, a dish cannot be called perfect.

 - Utilizing Microwave: Put the seed on the plate and keep it in the toaster-oven or microwave for about 3 minutes.
 The heat from the machine will dry the seed efficiently and quickly.

-- Using Stovetop: Take the frying-pan, skillet or even a steel wok and place it on the stovetop.
-Next, spread washed seed on with low-medium temperature.
+- Using Stovetop: Take your frying-pan, skillet, or even your most-loved carbon steel wok and place it on the stovetop.
+Next, spread the washed seed on the cookware’s surface and set low-medium temperature.
 Make sure to stir it continuously until you get the great aroma and slightly dark in color.

 So, turning off the stovetop, transferring all the seed on the plate, and lets them cool down.